schlagmichdoch/PairDrop/docs/faq.md

 Snapdrop and PairDrop are a study in radical simplicity.
 The user interface is insanely simple.
 Features are chosen very carefully because complexity grows quadratically since every feature potentially interferes with each other feature.
 We focus very narrowly on a single use case: instant file transfer.
 We are not trying to optimize for some edge-cases.
 We are optimizing the user flow of the average users.
 Don't be sad if we decline your feature request for the sake of simplicity.

-If you want to learn more about simplicity you can read [Insanely Simple: The Obsession that Drives Apple's Success](https://www.amazon.com/Insanely-Simple-Ken-Segall-audiobook/dp/B007Z9686O) or [Thinking, Fast and Slow](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555).
+If you want to learn more about simplicity you can read *Insanely Simple: The Obsession that Drives Apple's Success* or *Thinking, Fast and Slow*.

 <br>